arangesh/GPCycleGAN/README.md

 ```

 ## Training
-The prescribed three-step training procedure for the classification network can be carried out as follows:
+The prescribed three-step training procedure can be carried out as follows:
 ### Step 1: Train the gaze classifier on images without eyeglasses
 ```shell
 pipenv shell # activate virtual environment